- Academic English Studies (ESL)

 The Athens portion of the program (September, November to end of semester) will use the recently-constructed (2005), state-of-the-art facilities of College Year in Athens as a home base for courses, library resources, computer labs, and orientation and support.
 The Lesbos portion of the program (October) will be based in a seaside hotel in the village of Thermi and rely on instructional assistance from the University of the Aegean.
 The Lesbos sojourn will include an extended trip into western Turkey to visit the sites of Troy, Assos, Pergamum, and Ephesus.

-Students are covered by insurance provided by Lewis & Clark College.
-Program insurance is mandatory and included in the comprehensive fee.
+Students are insured through Aetna Student Health insurance.
+The program insurance is mandatory and included in the comprehensive fee.

 International Student Identity Card: